soroushchehresa/awesome-coronavirus/src/template.md

 <% } %>

 ## 💰 Donation (bitcoin) 💰
-#### Buy me some vitamins to boost my immune system during the coronavirus outbreak, I would maintain this repository if I was alive!
+#### Buy me some vitamins to boost my immune system during the coronavirus outbreak, I would maintain this repository if I was alive :)

 <img src="https://i.imgur.com/9IgberJ.png" width="180" >